 During the meeting, the Convener will, in consultation with the candidate and the supervisors, fill out the standard PhD Progress Report form (either online or on a hard copy), being sure to answer all the questions.
 Minutes may also be taken of the meeting, which are then uploaded in eVision as a record of the meeting.
 The report form is designed to identify any matters of concern which need to be addressed and commentary should be provided in the appropriate areas or in the meeting minutes (if these are being kept).
 If no matters of serious concern are identified, the commentary need not be lengthy, but if progress is "fair" or "unsatisfactory", then an explanation is required in terms of what has led to this rating and steps that will be taken to try and improve progress.

 Once completed, the PhD Progress Report form should be printed off (if completed online) and signed by all parties, who should receive a copy of the signed report.
-If a hard copy form has been annotated in the meeting, the convenor should arrange for any annotations to be entered into eVision (e.g., by themselves or an administrator in the department) and then the form should be printed and circulated for signatures.
-If there is disagreement about the report, this should be signalled by the Convener when returning the report.
+If a hard copy form has been annotated in the meeting, the convenor should arrange for any annotations to be entered into eVision (by themselves or an administrator in the department) and then the form should be printed and circulated for signatures.
+If there is disagreement about the report, this should be raised with the Dean or Manager of the Graduate Research School.
 In such cases, a candidate or a supervisor may make a personal written statement relating to a progress report.

-Once signatures have been gathered, the PhD Progress Report form should be sent to the Doctoral Office.
+Once signatures have been gathered, the PhD Progress Report form should be sent to Student Administration at email@example.com.
 Supervisors and candidates are also advised to retain a copy for their records.

-Copies of the PhD Progress Report form are available for download from eVision by authorised staff, or can be obtained on request from the Doctoral Office.
+Copies of the PhD Progress Report form are available for download from eVision by authorised staff, or can be obtained on request from Student Administration at firstname.lastname@example.org.